A deterministic approach to Loewner-energy minimizers: Introduction and main results

-and all other points evolve according to \eqref{Eq:LoewnerEqIntroUp}.
-Another way to formulate this is downwards SLE$_0(-4,-4)$ with the two force points placed at the two prime ends of $\mathbb{H}\bs \gamma$ corresponding to the base of $\gamma$.
-The precise meaning of this, though, is the above upwards-flow formulation.\footnote{Thus one should keep in mind that upwards SLE$_0$ and downwards SLE$_0$ generate the same curve $\gamma$ so long as one handles the forcing start points appropriately.
-We choose to use the ``upwards'' terminology to match the natural picture of ``mapping up'' with a conformal map $F:\mathbb{H} \rightarrow \mathbb{H}\bs \gamma$, which welds points $x<0<y$ to the base of $\gamma$.}
+while all other points evolve according to \eqref{Eq:LoewnerEqIntroUp}.
+In particular, $\xi$ is repulsed by both the welding points, while both the welding points are attracted to $\xi$.\footnote{Note that another way to formulate version of SLE$_0$ is as the standard downwards SLE$_0(-4,-4)$, but with the two force points placed at the two prime ends of $\mathbb{H}\bs \gamma$ corresponding to the base of $\gamma$.
+The precise meaning of this, though, is the above upwards-flow formulation.
+Thus one should keep in mind that upwards SLE$_0$ and downwards SLE$_0$ generate the same curve $\gamma$ so long as one handles the force points appropriately.
+We choose to use the ``upwards'' terminology to match the natural picture of ``mapping up'' with a conformal map $F:\mathbb{H} \rightarrow \mathbb{H}\bs \gamma$ which welds $x$ to $y$.}

-We recall that downwards SLE$_\kappa$ with forcing, introduced in \cite{LSW}, frequently arose in the early days of SLE \cite{DubedatMart,DubedatComm, SchrammWilson}, and has continued to repeatedly surface (see \cite{AngHoldenSun} and \cite{MSImaginary} for recent examples, for instance).
-Its $\kappa \rightarrow 0$ limit, SLE$_0$, has also appeared elsewhere: \cite{Alberts}, for example, shows that the Loewner flow of a geodesic multichord in the sense of Peltola and Wang \cite{PeltWang} is downwards SLE$_0$ with forcing of $+2$ at the critical points and $-8$ at the poles in $\mathbb{H}$ of the associated rational function.
-Furthermore, many of deterministic drivers that provided fodder for early investigations into the chordal Loewner equation also turn out to be SLE$_0$ with forcing.
-For instance, Krusell \cite{KrusellComm} has shown that the drivers $\lambda_c(t) = c - c\sqrt{1-t}$, $c \in \mathbb{R}$, initially studied in \cite{LMR,KNK,Lind4,LoewnerCurvature}, all correspond to downwards SLE$_0$ with forcing for appropriate choices of $\rho$ and forcing start point.
-Upwards SLE$_0(\rho,\rho)$ has also appeared before, albeit under different guises.
-We show in the appendix that the straight line segments, driven by $\tilde{\lambda}_c(t) = c\sqrt{t}$, correspond to upwards SLE$_0(-2,-2)$, while the the orthogonal circular arc is upwards SLE$_0(-3,-3)$.
-Combined with the EMW curves, we thus have a cohesive picture of upwards SLE$_0(\rho,\rho)$ for $\rho \in \{-4,-3,-2\}$.
+We recall that downwards SLE$_\kappa$ with forcing, introduced in \cite{LSW}, frequently appeared in the early days of SLE (\cite{DubedatMart,DubedatComm, SchrammWilson} for example), and continues to be ubiquitous (see \cite{AngHoldenSun} and \cite{MSImaginary} for recent examples, for instance).
+Its $\kappa \rightarrow 0$ limit, SLE$_0$, has also appeared elsewhere: \cite[Theorem 2.2]{Alberts}, for example, shows that the Loewner flow of a geodesic multichord in the sense of Peltola and Wang \cite{PeltWang} is downwards SLE$_0$ with forcing of $+2$ at the critical points and $-4$ at the poles of an associated real rational function.\footnote{The setup in \cite{Alberts} varies slightly from ours in several senses; one is that the Loewner flow is defined on all of $\chat$, while we only consider the upper half plane.
+Recasting the result of \cite{Alberts} in terms of our setting in $\mathbb{H}$ would place forcing of $+2$ at the critical points of the rational function and $-8$ at its poles in $\mathbb{H}$ (by conjugation-symmetry of the poles).} Furthermore, many of deterministic drivers that provided fodder for early investigations into the chordal Loewner equation also turn out to be SLE$_0$ with forcing.
+For instance, Krusell \cite{KrusellComm} has shown that the driving functions $\lambda_c(t) = c - c\sqrt{1-t}$, $c \in \mathbb{R}$, initially studied in \cite{KNK,LMR,Lind4,LoewnerCurvature}, all correspond to downwards SLE$_0(\rho)$ with forcing for appropriate choices of $\rho$ and forcing starting point.